JIUYANGZH/opticalmaterials_database/README.md

     python main.py

+The Anaconda Prompt should then print the following:

+    (chemdataextractor) D:\opticalmaterials_database>python main.py

+./demo/text1.html is done

 After the raw data is extracted, it needs to be cleaned and converted into a standard format.
 We provide the data cleaning code in dataclean.ipynb.
 The final data format can be .json, .csv or .db.